Constitutional Convention (United States): Alternative plans

 The small state delegates were alarmed at the plan taking shape: a supreme national government that could override state laws and proportional representation in both houses of Congress.
 William Paterson and other delegates from New Jersey, Connecticut, Maryland and New York created an alternative plan that consisted of several amendments to the Articles of Confederation.
 Under the New Jersey Plan, the Confederation Congress would remain unicameral with each state having one vote.
 Congress would be allowed to levy tariffs and other taxes as well as regulate trade and commerce.
 Congress would elect a plural "federal executive" whose members would serve a single term and could be removed by Congress at the request of a majority of state governors.
-There would also be a federal judiciary to apply US law.
+There would be a federal judiciary to apply US law.
 Federal judges would serve for life and be appointed by the executives.
 Laws enacted by Congress would take precedence over state laws.
 This plan was introduced on June 15.

 On June 18, Alexander Hamilton of New York presented his own plan that was at odds with both the Virginia and New Jersey plans.
 It called for the constitution to be modeled on the British government.
 The bicameral legislature included a lower house called the Assembly elected by the people for three year terms.
 The people would choose electors who would elect the members of a Senate who served for life.
 Electors would also choose a single executive called the governor who would also serve for life.
 The governor would have an absolute veto over bills.

-There would also be a national judiciary whose members would serve for life.
-Hamilton called for the abolition of the states (or at least their reduction to sub-jurisdictions with limited powers).
+There would be a national judiciary whose members would serve for life.
+Hamilton called for the abolition of the states, or at least their reduction to sub-jurisdictions with limited powers.
 Some scholars have suggested that Hamilton presented this radical plan to help secure passage of the Virginia Plan by making it seem moderate by comparison.
 The plan was so out of step with political reality that it was not even debated, and Hamilton would be troubled for years by accusations that he was a monarchist.

 On June 19, the delegates voted on the New Jersey Plan.
 With the support of the slave states and Connecticut, the large states defeated the plan by a 7–3 margin.
 Maryland's delegation was divided, so it did not vote.
 This did not end the debate over representation.
 Rather, the delegates found themselves in a stalemate that lasted into July.